NafisNizar/RSA-Private-Key-Generator/README.md

 Overview

-This repository contains a Python script that generates RSA private keys from two user-provided prime numbers pp and qq.
+This repository contains a Python script that generates RSA private keys from two user-provided prime numbers p and q.
 The script utilizes the pycryptodome library for key construction and the sympy library for calculating the modular inverse.

 RSA Algorithm